constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 end
 ```

-After all VMs are up and running the first step is to add official Kubernetes repo and to install all required packages:
+After all VMs are up and running the first step is to add official Kubernetes repo and to install all required packages.

 ### install all required packages
+1. master

 ```bash
 vagrant ssh master